 If you were to describe a motorhome as an animal, it would definitely be a turtle.
 Although not slow like one, the ability to carry your home wherever you go makes them similar.
-If the thought of hitching and unhitching a caravan makes you shudder, check out our range of motorhomes for sale and hire below!
+If the thought of hitching and unhitching a caravan makes you shudder, check out our range of motorhomes for sale and hire across Australia below!

 Motorhomes are fast becoming a favourite way for holidayers to leave the nest and explore the country in comfort and convenience.
-Motorhomes are a combination of car and caravan, with the rear of the vehicle converted into a living space for it’s occupants.
+Motorhomes are a combination of car and caravan, with the rear of the vehicle converted into a living space for its occupants.
 This allows you to park at your campsite and head to bed without leaving your vehicle.

 Motorhomes offer many conveniences for their residents.
 An obvious benefit is not having to connect and disconnect a trailer from your vehicle, which is especially useful if you are travelling solo.
 Packing up your motorhome is also far quicker than a caravan, as apart from an optional awning, everything you need stays inside the vehicle.

-Motorhomes come with all the safety features you would expect from a modern vehicle: ABS; traction control and airbags all come as standard in most models.
+Motorhomes come with all the safety features you would expect from a modern vehicle: ABS; traction control and airbags all come as standard on most models.
 If you wanted to leave your motorhome at the campsite when you visit the shops, bringing a bicycle or motorcycle is another great option for added transportation.

 However, having your home and car on the same platform may create problems if your motorhome unfortunately broke down.
 Having a nationally covered roadside assistance policy and bringing spare parts and tools to fix minor issues can keep you on the move and out of trouble.

 Since a motorhome is both a car and caravan, when buying one you will need to check everything you would for buying either separately.
 Our guide to buying a used caravan has a great checklist to use when judging the ‘home’ aspect of a motorhome.